Last updated 11/19/15

 8. PISTONS & RINGS: Only flat top pistons are permitted with all three piston rings in place.
 Zero deck piston may not extend above the block.
 The ring lances and lowers part (skirt) of the piston may not be altered from the original in any way.
 Gasporting the piston is not permitted.
 Floating wrist pins are permitted.
 Valve reliefs may be cut into the pistons.

-9. CAMSHAFTS: Any hydraulic flat tappet camshaft is permitted.
-No roller, solid lift, mushroom or “slapper-type” cams.
+9. CAMSHAFTS: Any hydraulic flat tappet camshaft or solid cam is permitted.
+No roller, mushroom or “slapper-type” cams.
 Double overhead cams are not permitted.

 Cam Bearings: Must remain as “stock” Babbitt type.
 Roller bearings are not permitted.